Category Archives: Northern Gold Country

 (A Best of the Best ride)

 There are four Bestrides rides in the Grass Valley/Nevada City area—Dog Bar, Red Dog/Pasquale, Willow Valley Road, and Lower Colfax Road.
 They are all pleasant up-and-down strolls through nice woods—no grand vistas, no awe-inspiring crags, no waterfalls, nothing of the sort.
 Each route has its virtues.
 Dog Bar has the best descent (on Rattlesnake), but it’s also the most built up.
 Dog Bar goes to Grass Valley, a lovely town.
 Red Dog/Pasquale and Willow Valley begin and end in Nevada City, a very lovely town, and both go through the prettiest woods.
-Overall the best of the four is Willow Valley, and I’d do it first, then any of the others.
+Overall the best of the four is Willow Valley.
+Despite its lack of spectacle, it’s absolute bliss mile after mile.
+I’d do it first, then any of the others.

 RidewithGPS does a poor job of navigating you through the off-road segment, so I’m going to lead you through it step by step.
 I encourage you to read that segment carefully, if only that segment.

 Start at the corner of Willow Valley Rd. and Nevada St. in Nevada City.
-There is abundant street parking in front of houses.
-Starting here means the ride ends with a fairly fierce little climb up Nevada.
+There is no street parking on Willow Valley Road, but there is plenty along Nevada St. Starting here means the ride ends with a fairly fierce little climb up Nevada.
 You can put the climb at the start by beginning at the corner of Boulder St. and Nevada.
 It’s up to you.

 Ride up Willow Valley Rd.
 At first it’s built up with friendly, small houses, but surprisingly soon you’re in woods, and the occasional house is set back from the road where it doesn’t interfere with the sense of being in the forest.
 The road also sheds some width, from a modest two-lane with dividing line to a sweet one-lane plus.
 Climb all the way to the end of the road at Hwy 20.